redpesk-common/canbus-binding/README.md

 * CMake version 3.0 or later
 * G++, Clang++ or any C++11 complient compiler.
-* Boost
-    * filesystem
-    * program_options
-    * system

-You can install any of these using your package manager.
-For instance, inside the iotbzh's docker image, you must enter this command :

-	sudo apt-get install libboost-system-dev libboost-filesystem-dev libboost-program-options-dev

-You may want to install `libboost-all-dev` to get all boost components even if it's not required.

 * Make sure you already set up the AGL SDK using the following [SDK Quick Setup Guide](http://docs.iot.bzh/docs/getting_started/en/dev/reference/setup-sdk-environment.html).
 Alternatively, please refer to official guides available on [AGL Developer Site](http://docs.automotivelinux.org/docs/devguides/en/dev/#guides).